Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 ![](SMOTE_Images/SMOTEd.png)

-We can notice that the number of samples with label '1' increased from 3267 to 6534 and the number of those with label '0' decreased from 25564 to 6534 - producing a **balanced dataset**
+The number of samples with label '1' increased from 3267 to 6534 and the number of those with label '0' decreased from 25564 to 6534 - producing a **balanced dataset**

 3. I created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data. **The results are from the test data**.